-- Giraffe should be kept as stress free as possible. - Experienced capture team that are capable of catching, transporting and releasing giraffe with minimum stress and problems. - Distances between capture and recipient sites are preferably not more than a few hundred kilometres away however, acknowledging that if longer translocations are required then other a highly skilled team is important or other options are assessed. - Field conditions are good enough to allow quick inductions and recoveries, particularly if several animals are to be moved at the same time. - If the available boma situations are less than ideal, field to field can often be better than placing the giraffe into a situation where they may be more stressed and lose significant body condition. - If moving during the winter season, wind chill can be an issue during transport and the vehicle or transport crate should provide adequate protection.
+- Giraffe should be kept as stress free as possible. - An experienced capture team that can catch, transport and release giraffe with minimum stress and problems. - An experienced boma team to care for giraffe while in temporary holding (provide fresh browse, hay and water, cleaning, etc). - Distances between capture and recipient sites are preferably not more than a few hundred kilometres away however, acknowledging that if longer translocations are required then a highly skilled team is important or other options are assessed. - Field conditions are good enough to allow quick inductions and recoveries, particularly if several animals are to be moved at the same time. - If the available boma situations are less than ideal, field to field can often be better than placing the giraffe into a situation where they may be more stressed and lose significant body condition.

+• If moving during the winter season, wind chill can be an issue during transport and the vehicle or transport crate should provide adequate protection.

-TRANSPORTATION
+6. TRANSPORTATION